lucasxciv/futures-spread-deribit/README.md

 ## Requirements

-To install and run the project you need to have Composer and PHP ^8.3 installed on your machine, or you can use Docker.
+Composer and PHP ^8.3, or Docker.

 ## Installation